How are sales of insurance supervised or controlled?

 State insurance regulators periodically perform market conduct examinations of insurers to review their compliance with consumer protection laws, rate and form filing requirements and sales practices regulations.

-The VAG provides the FMA with a range of powers to supervise and control intermediaries, e.g. to sanction the unauthorised sale of insurance products (cf. Article 329 VAG).
+Independent of the IDD’s transposition into national law, the VAG already provides the FMA with a range of powers to supervise and control intermediaries, e.g. to sanction the unauthorised sale of insurance products (cf. Article 329 VAG).

-In addition, the Professional Association of Insurance Brokers (Fachverband der Versicherungsmakler), a subsidiary organization of the Austrian Federal Economic Chamber, sets out professional standards mandatory to all Austrian insurance intermediaries.
+In addition, the Professional Association of Insurance Brokers (Fachverband der Versicherungsmakler), a sub-organization of the Austrian Federal Economic Chamber, sets out professional standards mandatory to all Austrian insurance brokers.
 Since January 2017, a disciplinary commission supervises the compliance with said standards.

 As stated above, all entities involved in the insurance activity have several reporting duties which include providing the Insurance Regulator information regarding the commercialisation of insurance, the types of insurance being commercialised, their distribution channels, etc.